proux01/ceps/text/106-notation-levels.md

 ## Ordering Levels

-We enforce a total order between used levels. bot/top are always at bottom/top respectively.
-However we maintain an (acyclic) graph of constraints since position of a level can remain unspecified until its first use.
+Bot/top are always at bottom/top respectively.
+We maintain an acyclic graph of constraints.

 ```
 Notation Level Constraint qualid ((=|<) qualid)+ [in custom_entry].